Click the program titles below for more information:

 |Adult Choir||Hebrew Short Stories||Next Dor for Young Adults|

 Bring your voice to Micah’s music!
-Adult choir sings monthly at Shabbat, at bar and bat mitzvahs, as well as for special Shabbat services and events throughout the school year.
+Adult choir sings monthly at Shabbat, at bar and bat mitzvah services, as well as for special Shabbat services and events throughout the school year.
 The choir rehearses the first and third Thursday of the month during the school year, as well as prior to singing at services.
 Contact: Teddy Klaus

 The Aging Together Team looks at ways to address the needs of the older cohort of our congregation, such as barriers to participation, transportation and parking, and hearing assistance.
 Aging Together meets the third Friday of every other month in the upstairs library at 1 pm.
 Aging Together has created the Lunch & Learn and has launched the Wise Aging program.
 All are welcome.
 Contact: Aging Together

 Tuesday lunchtime book club meets monthly to discusses a different book relevant to the Jewish experience.
 Participants bring a bag lunch.
 Reading selections are chosen by the group.
 Read reviews for past books here.
 Contact: Book Club